Posted by Alvaro

 - An introduction exercise, to present the series (Episode 1) or review what your students have already learnt (Episodes 2 and 3).

-- Some pre-building activities that cover the main grammar and vocabulary, and will prepare your students to understand the video.
+- Some background building activities that cover the main grammar and vocabulary, and will prepare your students to understand the video.

 - Several exercises to do while watching the video.